D3f0/invoke-toolkit/README.md

 # invoke-toolkit

-A set of extended APIs for PyInvoke for composable scripts, plugins and richer output.
+A set of extensions for rich output, more options in collection/config discovery through `entry-points`.

 This extends the Collection from Invoke so it can create automatically collections.